Bangladesh's Amplified Coastal Storm Tide Hazard from Tropical Cyclones and Rising Sea Levels in a Warming Climate

 We used ADCIRC (ADvanced CIRCulation model, two-dimensional barotropic tides, Version 56.02)~\cite{luettich1992adcirc, westerink_adcirc_1994, pringle2021global} for storm tide simulations.
 Preparing this model requires several steps: Mesh Generation, Model Configuration, and Model Verification, as discussed in this section.

-\textbf{Mesh generation.}
+\subsubsection{Mesh Generation}

 We use OceanMesh2D~\cite{roberts2019oceanmesh2d, roberts2019automatic} to generate a varying-resolution unstructured mesh for BoB (spanning latitudes from 9°N to 23°N and longitudes from 80°E to 100°E).
 OceanMesh2D generates a mesh based on several feature-driven geometric and topographic-bathymetric mesh size functions, providing adequate resolution to capture the intricate coastal characteristics.
 The final unstructured mesh consisted of 42,915 vertices and 77,385 triangular elements, with a resolution ranging from 20 kilometers over the deep ocean to 250 meters near the coastlines (Figure~\ref{fig:figs11}).
 Table~\ref{tab:tabs4} summarizes the mesh size functions and their corresponding parameters for spatially distributed resolution.

 \paragraph{Bathymetry and Shoreline:} To represent bathymetry and shorelines in the computational mesh, we used data from different sources for the primary BoB and the Bengal Delta.

 For the primary BoB, the full-resolution Global Self-consistent Hierarchical High-resolution Shorelines (GSHHS, Version 2.3.7, the vertical datum is mean high water) dataset~\cite{wessel1996global} defines the shoreline boundaries, and the General Bathymetric Chart of the Oceans (GEBCO, Version 2024, the vertical datum is mean sea-level) on a 15 arc-seconds geographic latitude and longitude grid~\cite{weatherall2015new} is the source of bathymetry data.